Last Updated on May 11, 2023 by Dee

 In other words – observation.
 This is such an important skill and there are so many ways that you can practice observation.

-Go have a look around your neighborhood or in the city to find objects, places, people, animals… whatever you want.
+Go have a look around your neighborhood or in the city to find objects, places, people for figure drawing, animals, even draw anime characters from your favorite movie or graphic novel… whatever you want.
 Spend time carefully observing them and then draw them.

 If your subject is moving, then actually try to work while they are moving or a few moments after they have moved.